Seaside, Oregon: History

 The Clatsop were a historic Native American tribe that had a village named Ne-co-tat (in their Chinook language) in this area.
 Indigenous peoples had long inhabited the coastal area.

 About January 1, 1806, a group of men from the Lewis and Clark Expedition built a salt-making cairn at the site later developed as Seaside.
 The city was not incorporated until February 17, 1899, when coastal resort areas were being settled.
 It is about 79 mi by car northwest of Portland, Oregon, a major population center.

 In 1912, Alexandre Gilbert (1843–1932) was elected Mayor of Seaside.
-Gilbert was a French immigrant, a veteran of the Franco Prussian War (1870-1871).
+Gilbert was a French immigrant, a veteran of the Franco Prussian War (1870–1871).
 After living in San Francisco, California and Astoria, Oregon, Gilbert moved to Seaside where he had a beach cottage (built in 1885).
-Gilbert was a real estate developer who donated land to the City of Seaside for its one-and-a-half-mile-long Promenade, or "Prom," along the Pacific beach.
+Gilbert was a real estate developer who donated land to the City of Seaside for its one-and-a-half-mile-long Promenade, or "Prom", along the Pacific beach.

 In 1892, he added to his beach cottage.
 Nearly 100 years later, what was known as the Gilbert House was operated commercially as the Gilbert Inn since the mid-1980s.
 Both it and Gilbert's eponymous "Gilbert Block" office building on Broadway still survive.

 Gilbert died at home in Seaside and is interred in Ocean View Abbey Mausoleum in Warrenton.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.14 sqmi, of which 3.94 sqmi is land and 0.20 sqmi is water.

 Seaside lies on the edge of the Pacific Ocean, at the southern end of the Clatsop Plains, about 29 km south of where the Columbia River empties into the Pacific.
 The city is developed on both sides of the Necanicum River, which flows to the ocean at the city's northern edge.
 Tillamook Head towers over the southern edge of the city.

 The geography associated with the gradual slope of the broad sandy beaches of Clatsop Spit provide excellent conditions for the formation of beds of millions of Pacific razor clams annually.
 The razor clams attract thousands of visitors to Seaside Beach each year.
-Waves attract surfers all year round from the challenging point break off the tip of Tillamook Head to the sandy shores at "the cove" parking lot at Ocean Vista Drive.
+Waves attract surfers all year round to the sandy shores.